 As someone who works with people daily to help them shift their anxiety and depression, CBD is an element that often comes into the conversation.
-It is a safe and effective tool that can help get your through the days when you are working through some intense emotions and anxiety.
+It is a safe and effective tool that can help get you through the days when you are working through some intense emotions and anxiety.
 But why?
 What is actually happening when you ingest CBD?
-CBD is short for cannabidoil.
-It is THC’s non-psychoactive sister and it has an incredible list of therapeutic benefits including, but not limited to soothing pain, anxiety and inflammation.
-It is extracted from the flowers, leaves and stems of the cannabis plant and when pure CBD is ingested, there are no mind altering effects.
+CBD is short for cannabidiol.
+THC’s non-psychoactive sister has a great list of therapeutic benefits, including, but not limited to, soothing pain, anxiety, and inflammation.
+It is extracted from the flowers, leaves, and stems of the cannabis plant, and when pure CBD is ingested, there are no mind-altering effects.
 Before we dive into what happens in the body when we take CBD, we need a general understanding of the nervous system.

 The Autonomic Nervous System is a part of the peripheral nervous system which regulates involuntary physiological processes.
-These processes include heart rate, digestion, respiration, elimination, blood pressure and sexual arousal.
-There are 3 divisions: sympathetic, parasympathetic and enteric.
-For the purposes of this article, we will be focusing on the sympathetic (SNS) and the parasympathetic (PNS) also known as the “fight or flight” and the “rest and digest.”
+These processes include heart rate, digestion, respiration, elimination, blood pressure, and sexual arousal.
+There are three divisions: sympathetic, parasympathetic, and enteric.
+For this article, we will be focusing on the sympathetic (SNS) and the parasympathetic (PNS), also known as the “fight or flight” and the “rest and digest.”
 Under conditions of stress, the SNS is called upon.
-The fight or flight response causes the body to release epinephrin from the adrenal glands which causes the heart rate to increase, the pupils dilate, digestion slows or cuts down and blood vessels dilate.
+The fight or flight response causes the body to release epinephrine from the adrenal glands, which causes the heart rate to increase, the pupils to dilate, digestion slows or cuts down, and blood vessels to dilate.
 The body is preparing for imminent danger.
-The body does not know the difference between physical danger and psychological danger which is why anxiety can put you into fight or flight.
+The body does not know the difference between physical danger and psychological danger, which is why anxiety can put you into fight or flight.

-The PSN, also known as the “rest & digest” containing the vagus nerve and lumbar spinal nerve; increase digestion secretions and reduce the heartbeat.
-This state is achieved by strengthening the vagus nerve which can be done by meditating, chanting/ singing, cold showers, etc. I believe one of the coolest things about using cannabis as medicine is the fact that our bodies have something called the endocannabinoid system.
+The PSN, also known as the “rest & digest,” contains the vagus nerve and lumbar spinal nerve; it increases digestion secretions and reduces the heartbeat.
+This state is achieved by strengthening the vagus nerve, which can be done by meditating, chanting/ singing, cold showers, etc. One of the most incredible things about using cannabis as medicine is that our bodies have something called the endocannabinoid system.
 There is a regulatory system in our bodies with receptors that interact with the cannabinoids in the cannabis plant.
-It is responsible for maintaining a homeostasis or balance in the body, which is why cannabis is helpful for so many things from depression to anxiety to pain relief.
+It is responsible for maintaining homeostasis or balance in the body, which is why cannabis is helpful for so many things, from depression to anxiety to pain relief.

-Because CBD is non-habit inducing, it is safe to take daily, but can also be called upon in times of need.
-Taking it daily can create an ease, especially if you are dealing with chronic anxiety or depression.
+Because CBD is non-habit inducing, it is safe to take daily but can also be called upon in times of need.
+Taking it daily can create ease, especially if you are dealing with chronic anxiety or depression.
 I often have clients who include it in their morning or bedtime routine.
-This creates a sense of intention and connection to yourself and the plant.
-As someone who has personally struggles with anxiety and depression, I found that including CBD in my daily routine to be, not only helpful, but comforting.
-Knowing I was doing something that would support my mind, body and spirit and help me to feel better overall.
+This makes a sense of intention and connection to yourself and the plant.
+As someone who has personally struggled with anxiety and depression, I found that including CBD in my daily routine to be, not only helpful but comforting.
+Knew I was doing something that would support my mind, body, and spirit and help me to feel better overall.